-- Bear Hill Lodge: Situated only 10 minutes from the centre of town, this lovely rustic lodge lodge has a palpable country vibe that’s perfect for adding a little wilderness to your trip.
+- Bear Hill Lodge: Situated only 10 minutes from the centre of town, this lovely rustic lodge has a palpable country vibe.
+It’s perfect for adding a little wilderness to your trip.

-- Pyramid Lake Resort: If you love the calming effects of staying near water, be sure to book a room at this top-notch lakeside resort.
-Located on Pyramid Lake, the resort offers plenty of excellent amenities & activities including a private beach, hot tub, canoeing, and kayaking.
+- Pyramid Lake Resort: Love the calming effects of staying near water?
+Book a room at this top-notch lakeside resort.
+Located on Pyramid Lake, the resort offers plenty of excellent amenities & activities.
+Highlights include a private beach, hot tub, canoeing, and kayaking.

 - Fairmont Jasper Park Lodge: The top luxury hotel in Jasper, the Fairmont Jasper Park Lodge pulls out all the stops to ensure your national park stay is nothing short of perfect.
-The resort is perched on the shore of beautiful Beauvert Lake and offers guests everything from a spa to an award-winning golf-course.
+The resort is perched on the shore of beautiful Beauvert Lake.
+It offers guests everything from a spa to an award-winning golf course.

 Banff National Park

-Along the way, you’ll get to see towering mountains crawling with glaciers and hiding shimmering glacial lakes among deep pine forests.
-A few great places to visit along the way include Athabasca Falls, Sunwapta Falls, and the majestic Columbia Icefield on the edge of the two national parks.
+Along the way, you’ll see towering mountains crawling with glaciers.
+You’ll spot shimmering glacial lakes hiding among deep pine forests.
+A few great places to visit along the way include Athabasca Falls and Sunwapta Falls.
+You’ll also find the majestic Columbia Icefield on the edge of the two national parks.

 Aim to spend at least 3 days in Banff National Park.
-There’s a ton to see here, and although you definitely won’t get to all of it in just a few days, it’s certainly enough time to be dazzled by it thoroughly!
+There’s a ton to see here.
+Although you definitely won’t get to it all in just a few days, it’s enough time to get dazzled by it.
+Thoroughly!

 What to do in Banff

-Roaming about Banff almost feels like it’s cheating; it’s like packing most of Canada’s most famous charms all into a single tight package.
-The Banff area teems with incredible hiking trails meandering among richly forested valleys, lakes, rivers, waterfalls, and towering summits.
+Roaming about Banff almost feels like it’s cheating; it’s like packing all Canada’s natural charms all into a single tight package.
+The Banff area teems with incredible hiking trails.
+They meander among densely forested valleys, lakes, rivers, waterfalls, and towering summits.

-As you wander around leisurely, set your radar on these top tourist attractions in Banff:
+As you wander around, set your radar on these top tourist attractions in Banff:

 - Moraine Lake: Located just south of Lake Louise, Moraine Lake is so legendary it’s squeezed its way onto Canadian currency.
 If you want to see Moraine Lake at its most dazzling, visit in summer.
-The lake remains frozen for over half the year, finally melting in June and exposing its lustrous colours.
+The lake remains frozen for over half the year.
+It finally melts by June, exposing its lustrous colours.

 - Lake Louise: A destination in its own right, Lake Louise is one of Banff’s most famous places.
-This iconic glacial lake is incredible all year round, but at its absolute best in summer when its crystalline waters shimmer in a stunning aquamarine blue to a Rocky Mountain backdrop.
-There’s a ton of great hiking trails in the Lake Louise area to explore all of its nooks and crannies including Lake Agnes and the Big Beehive.
+This iconic glacial lake is incredible all year round.
+It’s at its absolute best in summer, though.
+In summer, its crystalline waters shimmer with a stunning aquamarine blue to a Rocky Mountain backdrop.
+There’s a ton of great hiking trails in the Lake Louise area to explore its nooks and crannies, including Lake Agnes and the Big Beehive.
 If you’re visiting in winter, strap on a pair of skis and hit the slopes at Lake Louise Ski Resort.
-It’s the biggest of the three ski resorts in Banff and one of the best ski resorts in Canada!
+It’s the biggest of the three ski resorts in Banff and one of Canada’s best ski resorts!

 - Sulphur Mountain: If you only had one day in Banff, Sulphur Mountain would be a great place to start exploring.
 The trail to the summit is one of the most accessible hiking trails in Banff, albeit not one of the easiest.
 If you want to save your energy, you can, instead, opt to zip up to the top with the Banff Gondola.

-- Johnston Canyon: For one of the easier more family-friendly hikes in Banff, head over to Johnston Canyon and take the short 1.1-kilometre trail to Lower Falls.
+- Johnston Canyon: For one of the easier, more family-friendly hikes in Banff, head over to Johnston Canyon.
+Take the short 1.1-kilometre trail to Lower Falls.
 To get even better views of the canyon area, trek a little further to the Upper Falls.

 Where to stay in Banff

-Choosing to stay at a hotel in Lake Louise is another option if you’d like to focus more on destinations in the northern part of the park like Peyto Lake, Bow Lake or Mount Saint Piran.
+Choosing to stay at a hotel in Lake Louise is another option.
+It’s a better choice if you’d like to focus more on destinations in the northern part of the park like Peyto Lake, Bow Lake or Mount Saint Piran.